jeftegoes/AwsOverview/Compute/Amazon EC2 - EBS.md

 ## 6.2.
 EBS Encryption

-- When you create an encrypted EBS volume, you get the following:
+- When we create an encrypted EBS volume, we get the following:
   - Data at rest is encrypted inside the volume.
   - All the data in flight moving between the instance and the volume is encrypted.
   - All snapshots are encrypted.
   - All volumes created from the snapshot.
-- Encryption and decryption are handled transparently (you have nothing to do).
+- Encryption and decryption are handled transparently (we have nothing to do).
 - Encryption has a minimal impact on latency.
 - EBS Encryption leverages keys from KMS (AES-256).
 - Copying an unencrypted snapshot allows encryption.